Program Description

 Learn more about the BScN degree program.

 Dal SON offers Certificate Options for the BScN Program.
-Currently, there are five approved Nursing Certificates: Oncology, Public Health, Mental Health, Perinatal and Pediatric Nursing, and Acute/Critical Care Nursing.
+Currently, there are five approved Nursing Certificates: Oncology, Public Health, Mental Health and Addictions Nursing, Perinatal and Paediatric, and Acute/Critical Care Nursing with other Nursing Certificate options currently in development.
 The certificate will enable students to explore an area of nursing more in-depth than the generalist level and is responsive to service sector demands in various targeted areas of nursing practice.
-For more in on Certificate Options [PDF 111KB].
+The certificates are an option for undergraduate students once they complete Semeser 5 of the BScN program.
+Learn more about Nursing Certificates.